Understanding apt dkpg and Essential Linux Commands

 These commands remove unused packages and clean the cache.

-refreshes this database by downloading the latest package lists from remote repositories. - No Changes Made to Software:
+refreshes this database by downloading the latest package lists from remote repositories. apt update

 This command helps identify which installed packages can be upgraded: